Megha1001/Megha1001/README.md

 ---

-> Build systems that are easy to reason about — especially when they break.
+> Build systems that survive growth, failure, and change.